Tennol-Miseru/Camen_Visual-project-management-and-project-calendar/README.md

 Date view: click a date bar to edit or delete; the timeline visualizes multi-day spans.

 Project view: manage projects and steps; selecting a step filters related date bars.

+Drag to reorder the date bars and project steps.

 Use the “Import/Export” buttons at the bottom to back up or restore data via JSON, enabling cross-browser/device synchronization.